 If you don’t mind regular sugar you can use that instead of Erythritol, but in my opinion, sugar can cause more harm (blood sugar spike, tooth decay) than Erythritol.

 Absolutely!
-Place them in an airtight container or freezer bags and freeze for up to 3 months.
-Thaw and then warm them up in the oven for a couple of minutes when you want to eat them.
-These apple crumble muffins are perfect for busy mornings or meal-prep!
+Place them in an airtight container or freezer bag and freeze for up to 3 months.
+Thaw them at room temperature (or overnight in the fridge).
+Reheat them in the oven for a couple of minutes as soon as you want to eat them.
+These healthy apple muffins are perfect for busy mornings or meal prep!

-- Double the batch and keep some in the freezer.
+- Double the batch and keep some muffins in the freezer.